USB

 What is MQTT?

 MQTT stands for Message Queuing Telemetry Transport.
 It is a lightweight protocol designed for efficiently transporting messages between M2M or IoT devices.
 It uses a publish-subscribe model where devices publish information to a broker, and any number of clients can subscribe to them.
-For example, a temperature sensor device in
+For example, a temperature sensor device in the home could publish the temperature to a topic, for example /home/indoor/temperature.
+The air conditioning system could then subscribe to this temperature and switch on and off when the value exceeds programmed thresholds.
+It might also be desirable to have an indoor temperature display.
+This device could also subscribe to

 Electric Vehicles